TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Memorable moments are stars that make up the constellation of your interest curve.

 * What are the key moments in my game?
 * How can I make each moment as powerful as possible?
+Can I use aesthetics?
+Narrative?
+Mechanics?
+What else?

 ### 69. The Interest Curve
 * If I draw an interest curve of my experience, how is it generally shaped?